-Contact information for Programme Managers can be found on the programme information pages and Programme Advising pages on the Open Campus Website (See Appendix C), and in the Quicklinks block on the Student Portal.
+Contact information for Programme Managers can be found on the programme information pages and Programme Advising documents on the Global Campus Website (See Appendix C), and in the Quicklinks block on the Student Portal.

-b) Course Quality Assistant (CQA) - Online Academic Support
+b) Course Quality Assistant (CQA)

-In an effort to better support your studies, the Open Campus utilizes an Academic Support Team.
-The aim of this team is to function as a sounding board on all issues impacting your teaching-learning experience in our online learning environment.
-The CQA team members will complement your facilitators, who should continue to be your first line of support for academic studies.
+In an effort to better support students' online studies, the Global Campus utilizes an Academic Support Team.
+The aim of this team is to function as a sounding board on all issues impacting students' learning experience in our online learning environment.
+The CQAs complement facilitators, who continue to be students' first line of support for academic studies.

-Students may contact the CQA assigned to their course(s) via the Academic Support forum found in all courses and directly via email (contact information will be provided in the Academic Support forum at the beginning of the semester).
+Students may contact the CQA assigned to their course(s) directly via email (contact information will be provided in the Academic Support forum at the beginning of the semester).
 The Academic Support Team may be contacted via email (academicsupport@open.uwi.edu) or Skype (Skype ID: uwioc_academic_support), Monday to Friday at 9:00 - 11:00 a.m.
 JA time/10:00 a.m. - 12:00 p.m.
 EC time.

-c) Learning Support Specialist (LSS) - Online support with technology
+c) Learning Support Specialist (LSS)

-To support your technology in the online course an LSS is assigned to each course.
-The LSS works as part of a team with your PM, CQA, and Facilitators to provide you with an enriching learning experience.
+To support students' use of the learning technology in the online courses, an LSS is assigned to each course.
+The LSS works as part of a team with your PM, CQA, and facilitators to provide you with an enriching learning experience.